Last updated : December 16, 2024

 Who is an MRO?

-The MRO can be someone working with your drug testing company or a licensed physician of your choosing.
-However, they must be trained and certified to qualify as a Medical Review Officer.
+The MRO can be someone working with your third-party administrator (TPA) or a licensed physician of your choosing.
+Whoever you choose must be trained and certified to qualify as a Medical Review Officer.

 Initially, the physician must be knowledgeable in the following areas: